 Mary shook her head.

-“Yet look at us,” Nick continued.
+“Yet look at us,” Jack continued.
 “This is our life.
 Right now.
 In this moment.
 I guess we can’t really complain, can we?”

 “Right now … tonight … no,” Mary said.
 “But tomorrow will come again.
 And it won’t be you.
 It will be some random dick attached to cash.”

-“It doesn’t have to be that way,” Nick said.
+“It doesn’t have to be that way,” Jack said.